“For most New Yorkers, deli means pastrami, and pastrami means Katz’s. This is simply a fact of life, like death and taxes.”

-Katz’s Delicatessen is easily one of New York City’s most iconic restaurants.
-It’s been hanging around the Lower East Side for almost 130 years now, and in that time, tourists and New Yorkers alike have come to cherish its kosher-style (but certainly not kosher!) food.
+Katz’s Delicatessen, easily one of this city’s most iconic restaurants.
+It’s been hanging around the Lower East Side for almost 130 years now, and in that time, tourists and New Yorkers alike have come to cherish its kosher-style food.
 Their pastrami sandwich is on every list of things you’re supposed to eat in this city—and you know what?
-You can (probably) go for it, nut allergy be damned.
+You probably can, nut allergy be damned.

 I’m in the process of breaking a bad habit of assuming I can’t eat any of the hyped-up foods everyone’s always talking about.
-Sure, it’s probably a valid assumption when it comes to some things (Dominique Ansel’s cronut, or better yet, his burrata soft serve), but I’ve proven to myself time and time again that I can, in fact, get in on a lot of the trendy and/or iconic foods this city has to offer.
+Sure, it’s probably a valid assumption when it comes to some things (Dominique Ansel’s cronut, or—ugh, I need this—his burrata soft serve), but I’ve proven to myself time and time again that I can, in fact, get in on a lot of the trendy and/or iconic (read: uh, touristy) foods this city has to offer.
 Turns out, getting off my ass and asking questions actually pays off more often than I’d ever expected—and I suppose I have this blog to thank for that realization.

-Since I started eating at Essen, I’ve been on quite the pastrami kick—and it was that kick that led me to email Katz’s last week.
+Since I started eating at Essen, I’ve been on quite the pastrami kick.
+It was that kick that led me to email Katz’s last week.
 I asked a few questions about nuts and cross-contamination, but the response I received was underwhelming, to say the least: “No nut products.”
 That was it.
-So I called, and while the experience was a bit painful (it involved lots of “can you just call back in 15 minutes?”), the results were worth the effort.
+So I called, and while the experience was a bit painful (it involved, for some reason, lots of “can you just call back in 15 minutes?”), the results were well worth the effort.

 The folks at Katz’s do not cook with nuts.
-However, they do carry a number of baked goods (babka, etc.) made elsewhere that may not be safe for those with nut allergies.
+However, they do carry a number of baked goods (babka, etc.) made elsewhere that may not be free from cross-contamination.
 No word on whether or not those baked goods actually contain nuts—their babka is rumored to be made by Green’s, actually—but I’ve been told to avoid them regardless.
-No big deal, really; I don’t think anyone goes to Katz’s for the desserts.
+No big deal, really; I don’t think anyone goes to Katz’s for the overpriced desserts.

 We need to have a talk about Katz’s ever-important rye bread, though.
-It’s supplied by Rockland Bakery—a company whose allergen information is confusing as hell, to say the least.
+It’s supplied by Rockland Bakery, whose allergen information is confusing as hell, to say the least.
 At Katz’s, the Rockland bags are made of wax paper and are without any sort of “may contain” warning.
-I’ve seen other Rockland rye bags, though—at Frankel’s Delicatessen, for example—that are made of plastic and that do bear a prominent “may contain” warning above the nutritional information panel.
+I’ve seen other Rockland rye bags, though—at Frankel’s Delicatessen, for example—that are made of plastic and that do bear a “may contain” warning, right above the nutritional information panel.
 Strange.

 Naturally, I called Rockland to find out what was up, and the woman I spoke with (who worked in Rockland’s retail department, the only department I had any luck reaching by phone) told me in no uncertain terms that Rockland makes only one type of rye, and that they do make that rye on equipment that’s also used for their nut-containing breads.
-So that’s that, then—right?
-Wrong.
+So that’s that, then, I guess?
+Nope.

 Thank you for contacting us regarding your concern on the allergen in our facility.
 I would like to inform you, our Rye bread is manufactured in a plant that is tree nut free and no equipment is shared with any tree nuts or any kind of nuts.